This soup tastes just like your favorite Indian takeout!

 I <3 Indian food

 Yes, yes I know that I say this every time I post something that is even vaguely resembles Indian food, but seriously: Indian food is one of my weaknesses.
 Most recently, I shared some seriously delicious Butter Chicken.
-Before that there have been a couple of chickpea curries (here and here) and Chicken Curry that my husband loves so dearly.
+Before that there was the Chicken Curry that my husband loves so dearly.
 And of course, there is Chicken Tikka Masala.

 Tikka masala... in soup form?